What Factors Influence Insurance Rates

 State Regulation

-State insurance departments must approve rate filings before carriers can implement increases.
+State insurance departments must approve rate filings before carriers implement increases.
 The approval process varies widely, and delays in some states force carriers to restrict coverage.
-Read more about how state regulation affects what you pay.
+Read more about how state regulation affects insurance pricing.

 seniors icon